 Understanding Child Development

-Ages and Stages
+Ages and Stages of Childhood

-As a child matures, he or she will go through phases where they explore their environment, learn verbal and reasoning skills, socialize with others, assert their independence from their family, etc. Research explores how parents and caregivers can manage their own and a child's expectations and nurture the best qualities in children.
+As a child matures, they go through phases during which they explore their environment, learn verbal and reasoning skills, socialize with others, and, eventually, assert independence from their family.
+Research explores how parents and caregivers can manage a child's expectations, and their own, and nurture the best qualities in children.